HCAHOI/exercism_rust_solution/README.md

 **Over 50% practices have been finished!** 🥳🥳🥳

-Current Status(In progress/Completed/Total): 3/60/97
+Current Status(In progress/Completed/Total): 2/60/97

 Still in progress👷:

 1. parallel-letter-frequency
-2. poker
-3. fizzy
+2. fizzy

 ## What is Exercism